-As affirmed in my recent blog, ‘A Moments Reflection’, one of the lovely unexpected consequences of setting out on my writing journey is that I encounter so many amazing and inspiring people.
+As affirmed in my recent blog, ‘Grateful Reflection’, one of the lovely unexpected consequences of setting out on my writing journey is that I encounter so many amazing and inspiring people.
 It is so uplifting to realise just how many kindred spirits exist.
 In sharing a little bit about them here, I aim to let their stories touch you too.
 We learn so much from each other.
 There is a synergistic quality that evolves from connecting and sharing; mutually enlightening, supportive, and strengthening.

 I am doing things I have never done before, as the journey pushes my boundaries, and eases me beyond my comfort zone.
 One such thing is participating in radio interviews; it appears this is imperative for authors if they are to promote their work and reach out to as wide an audience as possible (writing, although hard work, is also very safe and insular, and somehow my ‘walls’ have insidiously retracted to create an increasingly small and comfortable space).

 When my publishers publicist emailed me to invite me to participate in a live radio interview, was I ‘up for it’, my immediate response was, ‘Oh yes, of course!’
 Then the realisation of my assertion swept through me, a flush of anxiety suddenly stopped me in my tracks.
 ‘What was I thinking of?’.
 The floodgate opened, sweeping every fragment of my self confidence and self belief along in it’s gushing path.
 My inner voice echoed in my mind, ‘what if….you’re not….you can’t….who do you think you are….??!!’

 I was sooo nervous when the day arrived.
 Palms sweating, heart racing, I picked up the receiver, the telephone an instant convenient connection across ‘the pond’ to the radio station in New York.
 The producer ‘counted me in’, we were live on air (no pressure).
 A deep breath…